 Vivaldi: Concerto No. 4 in F minor, Op.
 8, RV 297, “L’inverno” (Winter)

 - Allegro non molto

-- Largo is written in rich, five-part counterpoint in which the violins provide chordal, plucked arpeggios against a fast moving, bowed solo cello part, while the violin sounds an expressive melody above all the different textures.
+- Largo is written in rich, five-part counterpoint in which the violins provide chordal, plucked arpeggios against a fast-moving, bowed solo cello part.
+In contrast, the violin sounds an expressive melody above all the different textures.

 Voices of Music

-Voices of Music is creating a worldwide digital library of music videos, recordings and editions, free for anyone in the world.
-To support this vital project, which will enable new generations of people all around the world to enjoy Classical music, please consider a tax-deductible donation or sponsor a recording project.
+Voices of Music is creating a worldwide digital library of music videos, recordings, and editions, free for anyone in the world.
+To support this vital project, which will enable new generations of people worldwide to enjoy Classical music, please consider a tax-deductible donation or sponsor a recording project.
 With your help, anything is possible!

 - Hanneke van Proosdij & David Tayler, directors